confluentinc/cli/README.md

 by running `spctl -a -vvv -t install <binary name>`.
 If all is good, you should see output like
 ```
-dist/ccloud/ccloud_darwin_amd64/ccloud: accepted
+dist/confluent/confluent_darwin_amd64/confluent: accepted
 source=Notarized Developer ID
 origin=Developer ID Application: Confluent, Inc. (RTSX8FNWR2)
 ```

-## Installers
+## Installer

-This repo contains installers for [install-ccloud.sh](./install-ccloud.sh) and [install-confluent.sh](./install-confluent.sh).
-These were based on installers generated by [godownloader](https://github.com/goreleaser/godownloader) and manually modified to download from S3 instead of GitHub.
+This repo contains an [install.sh](installer script).
+It was generated by [godownloader](https://github.com/goreleaser/godownloader) and manually modified to download from S3 instead of GitHub.
 In turn, godownloader relies on portable shell functions from [shlib](https://github.com/client9/shlib).

-Although they've been manually modified, they're fairly clean and simple bash scripts.
+Although it's been manually modified, it's a fairly clean and simple bash script.
-The major modifications include
+The major modifications include:
 * reworked `github_release` into `s3_release` function
 * updated `TARBALL_URL` and `CHECKSUM_URL` to point to S3 instead of GitHub API
-* added a new `-l` flag to list versions from S3, since we can't link to our (private) github repo
+* added a new `-l` flag to list versions from S3, since we can't link to our (private) GitHub repo
 * extracted a `BINARY` variable instead of having binary names hardcoded in `execute`
-* updated version/tag handling of the `v` prefix; its expected in GitHub and inconsistently used in S3
+* updated version/tag handling of the `v` prefix; it's expected in GitHub and inconsistently used in S3
 * updated the usage message, logging, and file comments a bit

 ## Documentation